Meet Father John Huber, CSB

-After completing his Masters of Theology, he jumped at opportunity to do his Masters at Middlebury College in Vermont, which included a year in Paris, in his opinion, the most beautiful city in the world.
+After completing his Master of Theology, he jumped at opportunity to compete a master’s degree at Middlebury College in Vermont, which included a year in Paris, in his opinion, the most beautiful city in the world.
 Again he made many good friends, both male and female, and continues to keep in touch, even officiating some of their weddings.

-He became the Vice Principal at Holy Redeemer in Detroit, Michigan and then taught at St. Thomas High School in Houston, Texas before serving as Principal for four out of the five and half years he was there.
-In 2010, he was appointed as Principal of Detroit Catholic Central, and in 2014 he was elected as the school’s President.
+He became the vice principal at Holy Redeemer in Detroit, Michigan and then taught at St. Thomas High School in Houston, Texas before serving as principal for four out of the five and half years he was there.
+In 2010, he was appointed principal of Detroit Catholic Central, and in 2014 he was appointed the school’s president.
 That same year he was also elected to the General Council.

-In these roles he is shaping both the future students and the Congregation.
+In these roles he was shaping both the future of his students and the Congregation.

-He also serves on the Board of Detroit Cristo Rey High School, a school sponsored by the Basilian Fathers for students who suffer the effects of poverty.
-He has been instrumental in facilitating connections between Catholic Central and Cristo Rey including tutoring and parent fundraisers.
+He also served on the Board of Detroit Cristo Rey High School, a school sponsored by the Basilian Fathers for students who suffer the effects of poverty.
+He had been instrumental in facilitating connections between Catholic Central and Cristo Rey including tutoring and parent fundraisers.
 “These initiatives benefit both schools,” he said.